Nisarg241103/CODESOFT_TASK-3/README.md

 ## Dataset

-The iris dataset was loaded using seaborn's `load_dataset` function, which contains information about iris flowers, including sepal length, sepal width, petal length, petal width, and species.
+The iris dataset was loaded using seaborn's `IRIS Dataset.csv` function, which contains information about iris flowers, including sepal length, sepal width, petal length, petal width, and species.

 ## Data Exploration and Preprocessing